Our Colleges

 including

-Over 70% of college funding goes towards staffing costs
+At least 70% of college budgets go towards staffing costs

 College Revenue Funding Trend